-There are plans to incorporate a garden and efforts to clear walking trails throughout the property, although most of the work on the reserve is related to preservation so that future generations can also enjoy the land and embrace their culture, avoiding what can be seen as the exploitation of the land.
+The reserve was established in 2023 on the 63-acre site of a former church in Quinton Township.
+Aside from the former church’s building, parking lot, and an outdoor wooden pavilion, most of the land at Cohanzick is untouched forest.
+There are plans to incorporate a garden and efforts to clear walking trails throughout the property, although most of the work on the reserve is focused on preservation so that future generations can also enjoy the land and embrace their culture, avoiding what can be seen as the exploitation of the land.

+The reserve was established in 2023 on the 63-acre site of a former church in Quinton Township.
 The site’s purchase was a collaborative effort between the Native American Advancement Corporation (NAAC), the New Jersey Conservation Foundation, the New Jersey Department of Environmental Protection’s (NJDEP) Green Acres Program, and The Nature Conservancy.

 The conservationist philosophy that Jacinto describes is called seventh-generation thinking or seventh-generation sustainability.
 This is a philosophy that is often associated with or attributed to indigenous groups in the area.
 Many of the ongoing projects at Cohanzick adhere to this philosophy.

-However, some of the ideas often associated with mainstream nature conservation are at odds with the traditional lifestyles and practices of indigenous groups.
+However, some of the ideas often associated with mainstream nature conservation are at odds with the traditional lifestyles and practices of Indigenous groups.

-A few indigenous traditions, like raised bed gardening and foraging for berries and mushrooms, have become commonplace among home gardens and high-end restaurants across the country.
+A few Indigenous traditions, like raised-bed gardening and foraging for berries and mushrooms, have become commonplace among home gardens and high-end restaurants across the country.
 But the reality of practicing some of these traditions for Jacinto and her community is at odds with the state’s idea of conservation.

 “So you want to preserve the forest, which is great, but then it makes you look like you can’t use it because of conservation efforts,” Jacinto said.
 “Even in New Jersey, they don’t let you do foraging, which is crazy.